 See the Registrar's page information to find the appropriate form at:

 Email the Academic Office with questions or concerns.
-You may bring the form to Skiles 124/125, or email it as an attachment to firstname.lastname@example.org.
+You may email the form as an attachment to email@example.com.

 - DO NOT pay until you get permission from the Math Academic Office to take the exam.